-Make sure a general first-aid kit is available at your group meeting place and accompanies Girl Scouts on any activity (including transportation to and from the activity).
+The Girl Scout Motto is "Be Prepared."
+In order to "be prepared" make sure a general first-aid kit is available at your group meeting place and accompanies Girl Scouts on any activity (including transportation to and from the activity).
 Please be aware that you may need to provide this kit if one is not available at your meeting place.
 Purchase a Girl Scout first-aid kit, buy a commercial kit, or you and the Girl Scouts can assemble a kit.

 Always keep your first aid kit with the troop.
 Caregiver consent forms and health histories may be included as well.
-Check the kit regularly.
+After you've established your First Aid kit, check it regularly.
 Check expiration dates and replace any used or out-of-date contents.